evrenbaris/Iron-Dome-Simulation/README.md

 - Python 3.x
 - numpy
 - matplotlib
-- IPython (for animations in Jupyter or Google Colab)
+- IPython (for animations in Jupyter or Google Colab).